jweeeezy/configs/cheatsheets/secure_design_principles.md

 * Security by Obscurity
     - concept of hiding / removing parts of your software that is not used / should not be used by others
 * Attack Surface Reduction
-    - similiar to security by obscurity
+    - similar to security by obscurity
 * Hard Coding
     - always keep code generic and validate inputs / values instead of hard coding values (error prone)
 * Usable Security